A closed head injury is

 If you have a concussion, a responsible adult will need to observe you.
 You may also need to limit drug and alcohol use.

-You may need more testing done.
+You may need more testing.
 These tests assess how your brain functions.
 The results can help your doctor determine: How you are recoveringWhether you are ready to return to high-impact activities

 This usually involves making “burr holes” in the scalp and skull and draining the clotting blood.
 Sometimes a section of the skull is removed to relieve pressure.
 This is called a craniotomy.

-To help reduce your chances of getting a closed head injury, take the following steps: Do not drink alcohol and drive.Do not take medicines that may make you sleepy, especially when driving or using heavy equipment.Obey speed limits and other driving laws.In vehicles, always use seatbelts, shoulder harnesses, and child safety seats.
+To help reduce your chance of a closed head injury: Do not drink alcohol and drive.Do not take medications that may make you sleepy, especially when driving or using heavy equipment.Obey speed limits and other driving laws.In vehicles, always use seatbelts, shoulder harnesses, and child safety seats.
 Only use child safety seats when traveling.
 Do not use them outside of the vehicle.Learn about the air bags in your car.

 Wear a helmet when: